-Convective Loop: Heat flow resulting from airflow caused by temperature differences between surfaces.
+Convective loop: Heat flow resulting from fluid flow between surfaces of different temperatures.

-Cooling Load: The maximum rate of heat removal required of an air conditioner when the outdoor temperature and humidity are at the highest expected level.
+Cooling load: The maximum rate of heat removal required of an air conditioner when the outdoor temperature and humidity are at a standard worst-case outdoor condition.